This post may contain affiliate links. For more information, please read the full disclosure policy here.

 There are hostels in Jasper but they are not located within walking distance of the town.
 This is obviously difficult for people, a.k.a me, who didn’t have a car.
 So I splurged on a room at one of the many bed and breakfasts in town.
-I stayed at Accommodations Jasper, which was everything I needed after my train journey: a big, fluffy bed and shower.
+I stayed at Accommodations Jasper, which had everything I needed after my train journey: a big fluffy bed and a shower.
 I even watched the So You Think You Can Dance finale on TV, what a score.

 On my walk home I watched as the clouds changed colour over the mountains: they turned from golden to a cotton candy pink as the sun set.